jmservera/FagorEderlan/docs/_posts/2016-10-15-FagorEderlan.md

 ## Enhancing a molding process with Industry 4.0 solutions ##

 In the third wave of industrial evolution we had automation that produced big amounts of data.
-This data has high potential of analytic uses, but it was not easy to analyze, because it was siloed in the machines where it was generated.
+This data has high potential for analytic applications, but it was not easy to analyze, because it was siloed in the machines where it was generated.
 With this project we will demonstrate that it's not complex to send the data to the cloud, using secure and reliable services, that allow us to analyze the data in near-realtime and build ML models to extract knowledge from it.

+The project is based on a molding machine that takes measurements each millisecond during its process.

+![Robot and Mold]({{ site.baseurl }}/images/fagorederlan/robotAndMold.jpg)

-In this project will capture the data produced during the molding process to build a ML model that will warn us when the quality of the product may be lower than the defined standard.
+The data captured during the molding process is useful to build a ML model that will warn us when the quality of the product may be lower than the defined standard.
-While in a canonical scenario, the data is gathered directly from the sensors (or via PLC) and send to the cloud, directly or via a gateway, in many manufacturing projects we have to deal with old and/or proprietary systems that cannot be directly connected.
-Sometimes you don't have a system with connectivity, in other cases you don't have the protocols to communicate with the sensors.
+While in a canonical scenario, the data is gathered from the sensors (directly, via PLC or a gateway) and sent to the cloud, in many manufacturing projects we have to deal with old and/or proprietary systems that cannot be directly connected.
+You have to get the data from already existing sensors, using diverse communication protocols and with special calibration issues.
+Furthermore, many factories have low bandwidth connectivity and overloading their communications is a big concern.

-The machine where we will deploy this prototype didn't have a network connection, and the sensors are connected directly to the machine.
-The control software already gathers all the sensors information as *CSV* files and for each piece it calculates averages, means and some other statistical values from the data.
+In the machine where we were going to make this pilot, there's a control software that already gathers all the sensors information as *CSV* files.
+For each piece it calculates averages, means and some other statistical values from the data.
 As we wanted to minimize the impact we have in the machine, we developed a small windows service that detected new *CSV* files in a folder and sent them zipped to IoT Hub, all the rest of the process is executed in the cloud side.

-![Robot and Mold]({{ site.baseurl }}/images/fagorederlan/robotAndMold.jpg)

 Two ML models will be built with the gathered data:
 - The first one will be built on the data from in-mold sensors, and will be correlated with a dataset of defective parts.
 This will greatly enhance the project, because it will allow to do early detection of defective pieces.
 - In the future, the plan is to build a model to enhance the molding process directly, but for this we will need to retrieve the molding parameters as well.

-The main Technologies used are:
+The main technologies we used are:
 * IoT Hub, to receive sensor data as events and files
 * Intel Curie, to gather environmental data
 * Azure Functions, to uncompress data and do some maths on the data